killhamster/drilfiction/README.md

 MAX_TRIES = 7
 # Probability of a new tweet of being uppercase.
 UPPER_PROB = 0.07
+# Levenshtein distance used for comparison.
+This number can be a float between 0.0 and 1.0.
+# Higher values allow for more similarity.
+DISTANCE = 0.75
 # Image folder name.
 Relative to the folder where the script is.
 Do not use quotes.
 IMAGE_FOLDER = photos
 # Image probability when MODE is set to default.
 Keep in mind that this is not *real* probability,